stevezieglerva/www.nerdthoughts.net/_drafts/devopsdays-rdu-2019.md

 ## [Avoiding the Infamous DevOps Team!](https://drive.google.com/open?id=1xKHChHBRYo5jM1adWgTOjk9usuyo23H9) by John Esser

 This talk focused on when to bring any separate innovative DevOps teams back into the main business engine of standard work.
-I think some people focused too much on the somewhat controversial topic of what *not* to name the team.
+I think some people missed this main point and focused too much on the somewhat controversial topic of what *not* to name the team.

 Here's what I liked:
 - His stories of early DevOps conferences
-- The advice to not let innovation teams exist separately for too long before being brought back into the main business engine.
+- The advice to not let innovation teams exist separately for too long before bringing them back into the main business engine.

 ## [Just Enough Feature Flagging](https://drive.google.com/open?id=1m6pSIkTsifA5SaABbWhDGCCEQ7qf_zK8) by Dave Rogers